 In addition, we have maintained a close and long-term relationship with Shandong Commercial Group.
-Shandong Commercial is and will be our Controlling Shareholder under the Listing Rules upon Listing, which is a large-scale holding company with a wider range of investments in retail, healthcare, finance and commercial tourism and hotel administration, among other sectors.
+Shandong Commercial will be our Controlling Shareholders under the Listing Rules upon [REDACTED], which is a large-scale holding company with a wider range of investments in retail, healthcare, finance and commercial tourism and hotel administration, among other sectors.
 Shandong Commercial Group under the Listing Rules, taken as a group, was our largest customer, during the Track Record Period, to whom we provided property management and value-added services since our inception.
-As of December 31, 2021, five properties under our management were developed by Shandong Commercial Remaining Group with a total GFA under management of 1.0 million sq.m., representing 4.0% of our total GFA under management as of the same date.
-As of December 31, 2019 and 2020 and 2021, the percentage of properties under management developed by Shandong Commercial Remaining Group amounted to nil, 9.8% and 6.1%, respectively, of our total number of properties under management as of the same dates.
-In 2019, 2020 and 2021, our revenue from Shandong Commercial Remaining Group as paying customer amounted to RMB9.1 million, RMB12.5 million and RMB47.4 million, respectively, accounting for 2.8%, 3.1% and 8.1% of our total revenue, respectively.
-In 2019, 2020 and 2021, revenue from our property management services provided to Shandong Commercial Remaining Group as our customer accounted for 0.4%, 0.7% and 1.7% of our total revenue in the same periods, respectively.
-In 2019, 2020 and 2021, our revenue generated from property management services provided to properties owned by Shandong Commercial Remaining Group amounted to nil, RMB1.1 million and RMB10.8 million, representing nil, 0.6% and 4.2% of our total revenue generated from provision of property management services.
-In 2019, 2020 and 2021, we submitted nil, seven and nil tenders to Shandong Commercial Remaining Group, respectively, and our bidding success rate for such projects was nil, 8
+As of October 31, 2021, six properties under our management were developed by Shandong Commercial Remaining Group with a total GFA under management of 1.0 million sq.m., representing 4.9% of our total GFA under management as of the same date.
+As of December 31, 2018, 2019 and 2020 and October 31, 2021, the percentage of properties under management developed by Shandong Commercial Remaining Group amounted to nil, nil, 9.8% and 7.4%, respectively, of our total number of properties under management as of the same dates.
+In 2018, 2019 and 2020 and the ten months ended October 31, 2021, our revenue from Shandong Commercial Remaining Group as paying customer amounted to RMB7.5 million, RMB9.1 million, RMB12.5 million and RMB31.3 million, respectively, accounting for 2.7%, 2.8%, 3.1% and 6.8% of our total revenue, respectively.
+In 2018, 2019 and 2020 and the ten months ended October 31, 2021, revenue from our property management services provided to Shandong Commercial Remaining Group as our customer accounted for 0.9%, 0.4%, 0.7% and 0.8% of our total revenue in the same periods, respectively.
+In 2018, 2019, 2020 and the ten months ended October 31, 2021, our revenue generated from property management services provided to properties owned by Shandong Commercial Remaining Group amounted to nil, nil, RMB1.1 million and RMB8.4 million, representing nil, nil, 0.6% and 4.0% of our total revenue generated from provision of property management services.
+In 2018, 2019 and 2020 and the ten months ended October 31, 2021, we submitted nil, nil, seven and nil tenders to Shandong Commercial Remaining Group, respectively, and our bidding success rate for such projects was nil, nil, 85.7% and nil, respectively.